Ginger, Honey & Orange Mini Bundt Cakes

 • Grease and flour pan/s.
 (Mini bundt pans or small loaf pans work best.)

-• In a medium saucepan, brown the diced butter until a medium amber color is acheived.
+• In a medium saucepan, brown the diced butter until a medium amber color is achieved.
 Pour the browned butter into the bowl of a stand mixer and allow to cool for at least 15 minutes.

 • In a medium bowl, whisk together the flour, baking powder, ground ginger and salt.